Heaven323555/nutricrop/README.md

 # Introduction
 ```
-BD Agro System is a service and information providing platform that makes life
+NUTRI-CROP is a service and information providing platform that makes life
 easy and saves time for the farmers who wants to acquire information regarding
 their crops especially, in terms of insecticides and which weather is suitable for
 creating a particular crop in a specific pH of land.
 Moreover, in case of emergency,